mrmilhaven/vcf2smc_pro.py/README.md

 A space delimited file where the first column are the chromosome names present in the VCF file, and the second column are the corresponding chromosome names in the ancestral FASTA file.

 ### Ancestral Fasta:
 The inferred ancestral sequence.
 This can be done by utilizing pairwise alignments and creating a sort of "consensus sequence" between closely related species.
+In our example, we used the [hg19 multiz100way alignment](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/multiz100way/), taking only homologous regions between nomLeu3, hg19 and rheMac3.
+Sites where hg19 and nomLeu3 disagreed, rheMac3 was used to reorient them.

 After the SMC files are created, you can move onto the next step, using [smc++](https://github.com/popgenmethods/smcpp).